 That is just the start, really.

 Want to see this feature in action?
 Book a demo, and one of my colleagues will walk you through it in detail.

-Go back to the Topic Explorer.
-This time, however, use the Keyword tab and type in your topic.
-Select the Semantic Match option.
+Go back to Topic Explorer.
+This time, however, use the keyword tab and type in your target keyword.
+Select the Intelligent Match option.

 What’s more, some of these phrases do not include words like “apartment” at all.

 Why?
 Because the platform goes beyond just matching your topic with phrases that include similar words.
 It analyzes how your audience searches for this type of information instead, allowing you to discover their intent.